 For nearly a quarter-century, Paint Branchers have traveled across the United States and the world through the various cuisines.
 These dinners, which began as a fundraiser to build a proper kitchen in the Meeting House, have evolved into a beloved tradition that brings young and old together for a fabulous dining experience.

-Each event focuses on a single country, group of small countries, or U.S. region.
+Each Ethnic dinner event focuses on a single country, group of small countries, or U.S. region.
 Sometimes the Ethnic Dinner committee has picked a place that has been in the news recently.
 Other times, the group has chosen a nation because some people in the congregation are planning a vacation there, and they will be able to pick up some hard-to-find ingredients.
 On occasion, the dinner encompasses a single culinary or beverage tradition: California wine country, English cream tea, Hawaiian luau, New England pot roast.
 Background music and informational displays complement the menu items.

-The dinner organizers welcome cooks and kitchen helpers as well as set-up and cleanup crew members.
+Dinner organizers welcome cooks and kitchen helpers as well as set-up and cleanup crew members.
 Most of all, we welcome people with appetites for good food!
 The income from these reasonably priced dinners helps to support our congregation.